 - Generate data that are broadly generalisable to the rest of the NHS

 - Any NHS acute hospital in the UK

 - Collecting data from 2 wards (minimum) on two days, one in January and one in June 2016

 - Uploading the data on to a database and sending it for analysis

-- This project is now in progress and can no longer be joined
+- This project is now complete and can no longer be joined

 - 01/2016 data collection: complete